redbadger/awesome-badger/charypar/tech-principles/README.md

 We're making a choice for the future.
 A future we don't know, typically affected by an environment we can't predict.
 Even when product requirements are clear as day and a roadmap stretches out for two years, there is no guarantee that it will actually stay that way.
 Management changes, market changes, our users change.

 The motivation behind all of this is acceptance of the fact _we're wrong_.
-It's so much more likely that our udnerstanding of the situation is incorrect, that the basis of all decisions should be the assumption that _we are wrong_.
+It's so much more likely that our understanding of the situation is incorrect, that the basis of all decisions should be the assumption that _we are wrong_.
 What's worse, we don't know how exactly we are wrong and we will learn that at a later date, at which point we will need to adapt.

 Assuming our understanding increases as time passes, the underlying motivations are: